john-patterson/john-patterson.github.io/works.md

 [**F# for great good**]({{ '/assets/documents/fsharp_asg.pdf' | prepend: site.baseurl }}) (PDF)

 Presentation I originally gave for the Acadian Software Group in Lafayette, LA on Feburary 8th, 2017.
 Gentle introduction to what functional programming and F# have to offer.
+Covers language basics; glosses over more advanced topics like Computation Expressions, Active Patterns, and Type Providers; and tops it off with a little advice on where to look for more information.